- What is 2XX?

 - Then you’ll need to figure out a way to meet access fees.

-- You’ll also need to do some training — we offer a two day training courses at $110 subscribers, $160 full price.
+- You’ll also need to do some training — we offer a two day weekend training course at $110 subscribers, $160 full price.
 We’re generally always running a few cycles of training in small groups of about six (see Does 2XX offer training?).

-We offer 6 week training courses for people with no prior experience and 3 week courses for those with some previous radio experience.
+We offer a two day weekend training course.
 The course covers everything from which buttons to push on the panel, to microphone technique, to broadcast guidelines and even some basic audio editing.
-The costs for the 6 week course are $160 full price, or $110 for subscribers; and then half those amounts for the shorter course.
+The costs for the course is $160 full price, or $110 for subscribers.

 Studio hire rates are $70 p/hour or $200 p/day.
 Get in touch with our manager to book in.